-The majority of organisations have their own risk management team (CII study text, M92 Insurance business and finance, 2018) and they form the second line of defence.
+The majority of organisations have their own risk management team (CII study text, M92 Insurance business and finance, 2021-22) and they form the second line of defence.

 - Firstly, the team need to monitor and advise the people within the first line of defence, which can sometimes be a difficult role.
-It is essential that they develop a positive working relationship. - The Board must understand their responsibility to ensure that the employees understand the importance of co-operating and working together with this team.
+It is essential that they develop a positive working relationship whereby they are seen as part of the team rather than an opposition. - The Board of CB plc must understand its responsibility to ensure that the employees understandthe importance of co-operating and working together with this team.
 This team are able to ensure that the focus remains strong.